jmtd/opinionated-ikiwiki/README.md

 Then access your wiki at <http://localhost:8080>
 or pull/push to <http://localhost:8080/git/ikiwiki.git>

-The default user is `admin` and password `password`.
+The default user is `admin` and a random password is generated when the container is first started up, and echoed to `stderr`.
 This is needed for editing the wiki via the web interface or pushing/pulling from the git repositories over HTTP.

+On the first container start-up, you can override the random password generation by supplying one in the `PASSWORD` environment variable.
+The variable is unset before the HTTPD daemon starts.

 ## TODO